St. Agnes' Loreto Day School

 The school premises accommodate about 1200 students.
 The school has a library, laboratories and a playground.
 It has an outreach school called "Pushpa Vidyalaya" for the underprivileged on its premises.
 The school is affiliated to the ICSE council.
 Students take their exams at the end of February.

-The patroness of the school is St. Agnes.

-The school has four houses -Charity (red), Hope (green), Joy (blue)and Peace (yellow).
+The school has four houses - Charity (red), Hope (green), Joy (blue) and Peace (yellow).
 House members participate in events all through the year in inter house competitions including elocution, singing, debates, quizzes, basketball, throw ball, kho-kho and other sports.

-The school participates in the ASISC meets held every year.
-We have won Junior and senior basketball tournaments, secured first position in shotput, runner up in 3.5 km marathons and won various medals for English and Science Olympiad.
+The school participates in the ASISC meets held every year and has won Junior and senior basketball tournaments, secured first position in shotput, runner up in 3.5 km marathons and won various medals for English and Science Olympiad.

-The Literary Club from the School organizes the "Literary Fest" known as "Boulevard" annually.
-The fest receives participation from schools across the city for various competitions held throughout the day.
+The Literary Club from the School organizes the "Literary Fest" known as "Boulevard" annually, which receives participation from schools across the city for various competitions held throughout the day.